DevelopedByAnurag/arduino-bluetooth-car/README.md

 Bluetooth HC 05 : https://amzn.to/2TuSu0D

-Car Chessie and tyres :  you can get it from ofline online it will be really costly
+Car Chessie and tyres :  you can get it from offline online it will be really costly

-# Wiring Digram
+## Wiring Digram

-## Bluetooth - arduino
+### Bluetooth - arduino

 TX to rx